etlearn/DoNotShake/Assets/UnIDE/Readme.txt

+1.04 changes:
+Made autocompletion/parsing on OSX much faster.
+Added drag and drop feature.
+You can drag files from the project window, or Explorer/Finder onto UnIDE to open them.
+Customizable file formats to show
+Fixed bug that caused the duplicate line command to be done twice on OSX.
+Ctrl+/ now toggles comments.
+Ctrl+Shift+/ hotkey removed.
+Save confirmation when there are unsaved changes.
+Added hotkey to focus on the file search box in the project view - Ctrl+T.
+Added hotkey to close current file - Ctrl+W.
+Fixed Theme menu.
+You can now move the UnIDE directory anywhere in your Assets directory.
+Temp files are cleaned up when a file is closed.
+Missing files are removed from the list of opened files.

 1.03 changes:
 Switched multithreaded things to use ThreadPool instead of regular threads.
 Added option to force generic auto complete for all files.